10 days in the Bungle Bungles and East Kimberley

 Cathedral Gorge.
 Image: Julie Fison

 El Questro is a massive wilderness park at the eastern end of the famous Gibb River Road.
-It’s a three-hour drive from the Bungle Bungle Caravan Park – back up the Great Northern Highway (83km west of Kununurra).
+It’s a three-hour drive from the Bungle Bungle caravan park – back up the Great Northern Highway (83km west of Kununurra).
 We’re only staying for one night, but the area warrants a lot more time to explore the many waterfalls and rivers.
 If you’re on a tight schedule – don’t miss Emma Gorge.
-The rock pool is a one hour walk from the car park area, over boulders and uneven ground, but definitely worth the hike.
+The rockpool is an hour walk from the car park area, over boulders and uneven ground, but definitely worth the hike.
+It’s a welcome green oasis.
+The water is chilly but incredibly refreshing, and who wouldn’t want to swim in a rockpool fed by a 65 metre-high waterfall!

 Enjoy a refreshing dip at Emma Gorge, El Questro.
 Image: Julie Fison

-You can get a great lunch at the bistro, and camp at Emma Gorge, but we’re spending the night further down the track at El Questro station.
+You can stay at Emma Gorge, and get a great lunch at the bistro near the car park, but we’re spending the night further down the track at El Questro station.
 Lots of accommodations options to choose from here – ranging from camping, to permanent tents, or a luxury stay at the Homestead.
-The Station, which is the camping hub, has a lively bar and good pub-style food, and gets very busy.
+The Station, which is the camping hub, has a lively bar and good pub-style food.
+It gets very busy.
 We shared the site with more than 400 cyclists who’d just finished the Gibb River challenge.
 Quite a celebration!

-The other site not to miss while you’re at El Questro is Zebedee Springs.
-The thermal pools are open from 7am-12pm, but it’s worth getting here just before gates open to secure a rock pool.
-Relaxing in a thermal pool on a chilly morning, surrounded by towering Livinstonia palms, is magical.
+The other place not to miss while you’re at El Questro is Zebedee Springs.
+The thermal pools are open from 7am-12pm.
+It’s worth getting here just before gates open to secure a rock pool.
+Relaxing in a thermal pool on a chilly morning, surrounded by towering Livistona palms, is magical.
 It’s not quite the same when the crowds arrive!

 It’s not easy to drag ourselves away from the remote luxury of Berkeley River Lodge.
 Civilisation always seems so uncivil after a few days off the grid.
 At least we have a night in Darwin to ease the transition.
 Love this city – especially if it involves dinner at Little Miss Korea!